 Runoff issues are dealt with by state and local shoreline ordinances.
 The fringe of shoreline vegetation helps preserve the quality of our salt waters.
 Campbell Island, just off-shore here, is owned by Camp Chewonki, well-known for its adherence to environmental principles.
-IHT holds the back-up easement.
+Island Heritage Trust holds the back-up easement.
 With its preserves and easements the trust has protected more than 20 miles of shoreline.
-Since elsewhere around the bay we see people rather selfishly pushing the limits of shoreland zoning, these protected lands assume ever-increasing importance for our marine ecology.